-Uses.
+2. Uses.

+a.
 Parking shall be calculated separately for each use in a building, structure or on a lot, except that the Director or Designee may determine that a lower standard would be adequate for shared parking, as described in Section 19.48.060.

+b.
 Accessory uses shall be calculated separately.

+c.
 Unlisted Requirements.
 The Director or Designee shall make a determination as to the proper classification of a parking requirement not listed for a particular use based on the requirement of the closest comparable use.
 Where a comparison cannot reasonably be made, the Director may require a Parking Demand Study to determine the amount of parking needed on the site.

-Bicycle Parking.
+3. Bicycle Parking.
 Bicycle parking may not occupy any vehicle parking space required by this Chapter.